 Sociology and Psychology are both taught in the Sixth Form at AS and A Level.
 Sociology is about you as a person and your role in society and is a social science.
 Psychology is the science of human behaviour and experience and is now regarded as a full science.

 Students study 2 units to complete the AS in Yr12 and 3 further units to complete the A level in Yr13.
 Assessment in both subjects is by final examination.

-Since it is not possible, in this school, to obtain a GCSE grade in these subjects, the entry requirements involve obtaining at least five and usually more, Grade C and above passes, in any subjects at GCSE.
-This would also mean that an average point score (from the top 8 GCSE passes) above a certain level is required to take each subject.
-To study Psychology, the student must also have a Grade B in English Language or English Literature, in Mathematics and in Biology at GCSE.
-To study Sociology, the student must have a Grade B in English Language or English Literature at GCSE.
+Since it is not possible, in this school, to obtain a GCSE in these subjects, the entry requirements involve obtaining at least five and usually more, level 5 and above passes, in any subjects at GCSE.
+An average point score (from the top 8 GCSE subject passes) above a certain level is also required to take each subject.
+To study Psychology, the student must also have a level 6 in English Language or English Literature, in Mathematics and in Biology at GCSE.
+To study Sociology, the student must have a level 6 in English Language or English Literature at GCSE.
 For both subjects students would need a genuine interest in the course, a readiness to work hard and a good attendance record.

 The AS qualification can be taken as a stand- alone qualification but students wishing to continue with the subject onto A level must successfully pass AS level with at least a good Grade D pass overall.